-Our two 3-year-old rooms are the Fireflies and the Blue Jays (recently re-named from the Peanuts.)
-Both rooms are on the north side of the 3rd floor of the Spruce Building.
-In September, the children in these rooms range from 3-4 years of age.
+Our 3-year-old room is the Fireflies, on the north side of the 3rd floor of the Spruce Building.
+In September, the children in this room range from 3-4 years of age.

 Our two 4-year-old rooms are the Grasshoppers and the Roadrunners.
 Both rooms are located on the 2nd floor of the Sweet Building.
 In September, the children in these rooms range from 4-5 years of age.